California FEHA Statute of Limitations: How Long to Make a Claim

 When to file the charge

-For guidance on filing your claim or acting on a DFEH right-to-sue letter, contact our experienced legal team to ensure your rights are protected, and your case is handled effectively.
+For guidance on filing your claim or acting on a CRD right-to-sue letter, contact our experienced legal team to ensure your rights are protected, and your case is handled effectively.

-The California Department of Fair Employment and Housing (DFEH) oversees claims related to the Fair Employment and Housing Act (FEHA), protecting employees from discrimination, harassment, and retaliation in the workplace.
+The California Civil Rights Department (CRD) oversees claims under the Fair Employment and Housing Act (FEHA), protecting employees from discrimination, harassment, and retaliation.
+Here is what to expect at each stage of the process:

-- File a Complaint with the DFEH: We will submit your claim within three years of the date of the alleged violation.
-The complaint must outline the date of the discrimination and the actions of the employers in California that violated FEHA.
+- Filing your complaint with the CRD: We submit your complaint within three years of the alleged violation, documenting the date of the discriminatory act and your employer’s specific conduct that violated FEHA.

 Our Torrance employment lawyers are here for you to get your lawsuit started.